Bisque-IO/bop/docs/aof2/aof2_store.md

 ### Durability Cursor and Admission Metrics

-- Each `TieredInstance` maintains a durability cursor that records the highest requested flush offset and the bytes proven durable per segment.
+- Each `TieredInstance` maintains a durability cursor that captures the highest requested offset and the bytes proven durable for every segment.
+The cursor is hydrated before the catalog rebuild so readers and hydrators start with the correct watermark immediately after recovery.
-- The cursor remains in-memory and is reseeded from recovered segment scans whenever the flush worker advances progress, so restart rebuilds pending flush state without writing metadata to disk.
-- Flush workers update the cursor after every successful `mark_durable` and, if retries are exhausted, set a shared failure flag that surfaces `WouldBlock(BackpressureKind::Flush)` until a subsequent flush clears it.
-Operators can monitor `FlushMetricsSnapshot::flush_failures` to trace when backpressure is active.
-- Flush workers update the cursor after every successful  and, if retries are exhausted, set a shared failure flag that surfaces  until a subsequent flush clears it.
-Operators can monitor  to trace when backpressure is active.
-- Flush workers update the cursor after every successful  and, if retries are exhausted, set a shared failure flag that surfaces  until a subsequent flush clears it.
-Operators can monitor  to trace when backpressure is active.
-- Recovery hydrates the cursor before rebuilding the catalog so background hydrations and readers observe the correct durability watermark.
+- Every successful flush now atomically persists those entries to `warm/durability/<instance>.json`.
+The worker reuses the flush retry envelope; failures increment the `aof_flush_metadata_*` counters, set `flush_failed`, and surface `WouldBlock(BackpressureKind::Flush)` until a retry succeeds.
+- `Segment::mark_durable` only runs once metadata is durable, keeping the segment footer, in-memory cursor, and tier metadata snapshot in lockstep.
+Restart loads the JSON snapshot before scanning segment tails, avoiding regressions in tier-coordinator state.
+- `FlushMetricsSnapshot` exposes `metadata_retry_attempts`, `metadata_retry_failures`, and `metadata_failures`.
+They export as Prometheus samples (`aof_flush_metadata_retry_attempts_total`, etc.) alongside backlog bytes so operators can isolate tier metadata issues from disk flush failures.
-- Admission metrics record the latency to acquire an `AdmissionGuard` and the frequency of `WouldBlock` events per backpressure kind.
-Snapshots are available via `AofManagerHandle::admission_metrics()` for integration with dashboards.
+- Admission metrics continue to track `AdmissionGuard` latency and the frequency of each `WouldBlock` variant.
+Snapshots remain available via `AofManagerHandle::admission_metrics()` for dashboards and alerting.

+See also [AOF2 Read Path Guide](aof2_read_path.md) for client-facing retry patterns.

 ---